Gravitational wave standard sirens: A brief review of cosmological parameter estimation: Prospects for measuring and other cosmological parameters with future standard siren observations

 Several works used the mock bright siren data from the space-based GW detectors to constrain dark energy~\cite{Jin:2023sfc,Jin:2023zhi,Chen:2022bqi,Wang:2021srv,Zhao:2019gyk,Wang:2019tto}.
 Also, the single 5-year GW mock bright siren data could not give tight constraint on $w$ with the precisions being a few dozens percent level using the single GW observatory or even detector network.
 The GW bright sirens alone are basically not able to constrain dark energy with $w(z)$ being constant.

-Using the mock bright siren data of the 10-year observation of SKA-era PTAs by considering different pulsar configurations and root mean square of timing residual, the constraint on dark-energy EoS parameter $w$ could reach a few percent level~\cite{Yan:2019sbx} by fixing other cosmological parameters.
-Wang et al.~\cite{Wang:2022oou} found that the constraint precisions are more than 50\% considering different configurations, setting other cosmological parameters free based on the 10-year observation.
-Therefore, nanohertz standard sirens alone are insufficient to precisely constrain the EoS parameter of dark energy or other cosmological parameters, they primarily offer tight constraints on $H_0$.
+{Using the mock bright siren data of the 10-year observation of SKA-era PTAs, Yan et al.~\cite{Yan:2019sbx} first proposed this approach by considering different pulsar configurations and root mean square of timing residual.
+In their work, they demonstrated that the constraint on dark-energy EoS parameter $w$ could reach a few percent level by fixing other cosmological parameters.
+Following this methodology, Wang et al.~\cite{Wang:2022oou} further explored the constraints and found that the precision decreases by more than 50\% when considering different configurations and allowing other cosmological parameters to vary freely, based on the same 10-year observation period.
+Therefore, while Yan et al.~\cite{Yan:2019sbx} introduced the method of using nanohertz standard sirens in cosmological constraints, current evidence suggests these sirens alone are insufficient to precisely constrain the EoS parameter of dark energy or other cosmological parameters, and they primarily offer tight constraints on $H_0$.}